microsoft/Reactors/workshop-resources/emerging-tech/M1_blockchain_smart_contract_development/reactor_labs/README.md

 # Get started with Remix
 1. Go to https://remix.ethereum.org/
 2. Create a new file and name it Shipping.sol
-3. Copy + paste the code from the Shipping contract
+3. Copy + paste the code from the Shipping contract (This is available in the Learn Module / Prework)[LINK TO LEARN MODULE](htttps://url_tbd.com)
 4. Compile the Shipping contract
 5. Choose Environment - JavaScript VM
 6. Deploy the Shipping contract